argoproject/Argo/docs/users/themeoptions.rst

 **Custom LESS** - Enabling this will let you change the theme's colors and fonts in **Appearance > CSS Variables**.

-**Enable Series** - Series are a way of tracking related stories over time.
-Enabling series allows you to display posts that aren't just in the same category, but are coverage of the same story at a different point in time, particularly useful for developing stories.
+**Enable Series** - Some sites may create a multi-part series or project that is only published for a set amount of time and then should fall into the archive or appear on a “projects” archive page.
+To support this and also to allow for the creation of custom landing pages, Largo adds an optional “series” taxonomy.
+When you create a new series, you can add a term to this taxonomy and then make sure all of the posts in that series have this label applied.
+This will enable the Largo theme to surface related posts in that series in at the bottom of a post (if you are using the “read next” widget) and, in some cases, also on the homepage (depending on the homepage layout you have selected).
+Largo also adds the ability to create custom sidebars and landing pages for series archive pages, replacing the default series archive template in WordPress.
+For more information, see :ref:`series-tax`.

-**Enable Custom Landing Pages** - (requires Series to be enabled) Series landing pages allow you to summarize a series of posts or tie a project together.
+**Enable Custom Landing Pages** - Requires Series to be enabled.
+Series landing pages allow you to summarize a series of posts or tie a project together.
 For one example, see http://inewsnetwork.org/series/hit-and-run: the project page begins with a summary of the series, followed by posts within the series.
-For more information on creating a series landing page, see :doc:`landingpages`
+For more information on creating a series landing page, see :doc:`landingpages`.

 **Enable Optional Leaderboard Ad Zone** - This creates a widget area above your site's header that can be used to display ads.
 For more about this area, see :doc:`./ads`.

-**Enable Post Types** - The Post Types taxonomy allows you to categorize posts by their "type."
-Example types can include video posts, documents, and interactive content, but this has no affect on their display.
-Developers of child themes may want to use this function to affect post display.
+**Enable Post Types** - :ref:`This taxonomy <post-types-tax>` allows you to organize posts by content type, such as “Article,” Photo Gallery,” “Data,” etc. When you create a new post type you can assign it an icon, which will be used in certain places in the theme.
+Each post type also has its own archive so that you can add links to your navigation to a page containing all of your “data” projects, for example.
+In the future, we plan to add custom templates specific to each content type to make them easier to manage and more optimal when displayed to users on your public-facing site.`

+.. _landing-pages-sidebars-option:

 **Sidebars for Landing Pages** - These set the default sidebars for custom landing pages, and can be overridden by the individual landing page.
+For more information, see :doc:`landingpages`.

 **Disclaimer** - If checked, you can enter a default disclaimer that will be displayed on all posts.